Skip to content

 AI systems designed for legal intake pull this information from your website and practice area descriptions.
 They identify your specialisations (conveyancing, criminal defence, employment law, commercial litigation) and build question sets automatically.
 A conveyancing AI asks about property type, settlement timeline, and loan status.
 A family law AI asks about children, violence orders, and asset complexity.

 The technical challenge is understanding legal terminology without manual configuration.
-Systems like Trillet scrape your website, Google reviews, and social media to learn your practice areas in under five minutes.
+Systems like Trillet scan your website, Google reviews, and social media to learn your practice areas in under five minutes.
 No $1,000 setup fee.
 No three-day configuration process.
 The research AI reads your content the way a human paralegal would, then generates appropriate intake questions.

-This automated learning is the difference between AI answering services and marketing agencies reselling the same technology.
+This automated learning is the difference between direct AI answering services and marketing agencies reselling the same technology.
 Agencies charge setup fees because they configure systems manually.
 Direct AI platforms eliminate that cost through automated research frameworks.

 What About Attorney-Client Privilege?